symphonyoss/RestApiClient/README.md

 Contributions are accepted via GitHub pull requests.
 All contributors must be covered by contributor license agreements to comply with the [Code Contribution Process](https://symphonyoss.atlassian.net/wiki/display/FM/Code+Contribution+Process).

 ## Release Notes

+Release 0.5.0 (October 2017):
+* Support for .NET Core
+* Switched to using NSwag for Swagger code generation due to direct use of System.Net.Http.HttpClient; Swagger codegen uses FubarCoder's RestSharp library which is not thread safe
+* All generated classes are no longer exposed externally
+* App Authentication APIs now available

 Release 0.4.0 (November 22, 2016):
  * New entity classes have been introduced: Attachment, Connection, Message, Presence, User, Room, and Stream